Relfos/LunarParser/README.md

 Very useful to send data in a tree format over a network connection.

+## Generic serialization of objects

+In the latest version there is ToObject() / FromDataSource extension methods that allow converting any C# object to a DataSource and back to the same object.

+This works by inspecting public fields with reflection.
+Properties are currently ignored.

+However note that those methods are still experimental, and currently they won't supported nested objects, but will work fine with simple structs / classes.

 # Contact

 Let me know if you find bugs or if you have suggestions to improve the code.